Leica M Typ 240 vs Nikon D5500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M (Typ 240) and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M Typ 240 and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the M Typ 240 and the D5500 have been discontinued, but can regularly be found used on ebay.
 The M Typ 240 was replaced by the Leica M Typ 262, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the M Typ 240 and D5500 can be found, respectively, in the Leica M Typ 240 Manual (free pdf) or the online Nikon D5500 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica M Typ 240 or the Nikon D5500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.